aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-As you may noticed, you have just implemented queries and mutations with your CRUD functions.
-Now, you can test that your app's data is persisted using your GraphQL backend.
+You have just implemented GraphQL queries and mutations in your CRUD functions.
+Now, you can test your app and verify that the app is persisted using your GraphQL backend.

 **Inspecting a GraphQL Mutation**

 Let's see what is happening under the hood.
-Run you app and add a new item while you monitor the network traffic in your browser's developer tools.
+Run your app and add a new item while you monitor the network traffic in your browser's developer tools.
 Here is what you will see for a mutation call:
 ![](images/app-graphql-call.png){: class="screencap" style="max-height:500px;"}

 When you check the request header, you will notice that the Request Payload has the todo item data in JSON format.